blynkkk/docs/blynk.cloud/device-mqtt-api/ota.md

 }
 ```

-> [!IMPORTANT]
+{% hint style="info" %}
-> This message can also be delivered at any time during the device operation, i.e. when Blynk.Air shipment is created
+This message can also be delivered at any time during the device operation, i.e. when Blynk.Air shipment is created
-> or when the `Preferred Time` condition is met.
+or when the `Preferred Time` condition is met.
+{% endhint %}

 The device must verify whether the update is feasible and then download the OTA package using `HTTP`/`HTTPS`.
 Additionally, the HTTP Response Headers provide valuable information: